-- 11.5.5 Immediately store the specimens at -70°C or colder per the protocol instructions. - 11.6 Paraformaldehyde Fixation
+- 11.4.5 Immediately store the specimens at -70°C or colder per the protocol instructions. - 11.5 Paraformaldehyde and/or Formalin Fixation

-Paraformaldehyde is toxic to the skin and respiratory tract must be handled in a chemical fume hood using appropriate PPE.
+Paraformaldehyde and formalin are toxic to the skin and respiratory tract must be handled in a chemical fume hood using appropriate PPE.

-11.6.1 Using sterile forceps, transfer designated number of biopsy pieces into cryovial tubes, one piece per tube, taking care to ensure that biopsy is at the bottom of the tube.
+11.5.1 Using sterile forceps, transfer designated number of biopsy pieces into cryovial tubes, one piece per tube, taking care to ensure that the biopsy is at the bottom of the tube.
+Prepare the reagents and process the specimens as outlined in the LPC or manual of procedures (MOPS)